dotnet/docs-maui/docs/fundamentals/shell/flyout.md

 ## Flyout backdrop

-The backdrop of the flyout, which is the appearance of the flyout overlay, can be specified by setting the `Shell.FlyoutBackdrop` attached property to a `Brush`:
+The backdrop of the flyout, which is the appearance of the flyout overlay, can be specified by setting the `Shell.FlyoutBackdrop` attached property to a <xref:Microsoft.Maui.Controls.Brush>:

 ```xaml
 <Shell ...